We invite your comments and suggestions and will add questions periodically as they arise.

 The small barrels hold 50 gallons or 250 bottles of wine.
 The large barrels have a capacity of 130 gallons and make 650 bottles of wine.

 Is wine vegan?

 Many wines are treated with a protein of some sort.
 We have and do treat some wines with proteins such as egg whites on a wine-by-wine basis.
 Proteins are used to clarify, soften, and improve wines - they bind with unwanted molecules and are precipitated and filtered out of the wine prior to bottling.
 This practice has been used in the wine-making world for hundreds of years.
 The common thought and consensus in the industry is that no detectable amount of animal protein remains in the wine.
 If you have a question about a specific wine, please contact us.

 The vast majority of our wines are produced from grapes which we grow on our estate in Westfield, NY.
-As a general rule, we are interested in making the best wines possible and believe that this begins with the best fruit possible.
-We buy Cabernet Sauvignon and Merlot grapes from Long Island, where the climate is better for these varietals.
+As a general rule, we are interested in making the best wines possible and believe that this begins with the fruit.
+We buy Cabernet Sauvignon grapes from Washington State, where the climate is better for these grapes for dry red wine.

 Keep up to date on the latest wine releases, events, and promotions!